 KimcilWare is another Linux ransomware that targets the Magento platform.
 It encrypts files using the Rijndael block cipher and changes extensions to .kimcilware.
 KimcilWare ransoms range from 1-5 bitcoins depending on which version of KimcilWare infects the machine.

 Linux users must be prepared to deal with ransomware, especially if they are using a Linux based web server.
 Ensure that the web server patches are kept up to date, and that vendor recommended security configuration changes are made promptly.
-Next, ensure that all critical data is backed up to with reliable backup and disaster recovery solutions provider.
+Next, ensure that all critical data is backed up.